RyanClementsHax/notes/languages/css/css.md

 - cannot do without js
 - the article linked in the header relies on transitions which doesn't change the width/height that the element takes up so you cannot take this approach if you are looking to cause layout shifts with expansions
 - in my experience, transitioning width/height is ok for a small, one-off animation is ok
+  - lucid chart animates their side nav collapse with a transition on the width property
 - [Building performant expand & collapse animations](https://developers.google.com/web/updates/2017/03/performant-expand-and-collapse)
 - [Using CSS Transitions Auto Dimensions](https://css-tricks.com/using-css-transitions-auto-dimensions/)
 - [How can I transition height 0 to height auto using css](https://stackoverflow.com/questions/3508605/how-can-i-transition-height-0-to-height-auto-using-css)